marshki/about_dis_mac/README.md

 # TODO:

-- [x] Fix regular expressions to be more forgiving
-- [x] Boot disk function
 - [ ] Alter the output of certain regular expressions--CPU, GPU--so that they correspond to the About This Mac GUI and appear on the same line
-- [x] Extract hardware model from plist.